 Harvesting and cleaning the no-till garden

-With a no-till garden, you can go as messy as you can handle with harvesting and cleaning.
-Anything that is left will act as mulch.
+With a no-till garden, harvesting and cleaning can be as messy as you like.
+Anything left will act as mulch, and plant roots will decompose.

-In our experience, it is a good idea to clean up any cabbage plant debris, simply because cabbage starts to ferment really quickly and if there is a lot of it, it smells funny.
+In our experience, it is a good idea to clean up any cabbage plant debris simply because it starts to ferment quickly, and if there is a lot of it, it smells.
 Adding the leaves to the compost pile and covering them with brown material avoids the smell.

 Legume roots should always be left in the ground, that’s where the nitrogen-fixing happens.
-Other roots can also be left, they will decompose and feed the soil life.
+Other roots can also be left; they will decompose and feed the soil life.
+For clay soil, it is even desirable to plant root vegetables like daikon radish to leave the roots in to improve the soil.

 Carrot tops and most anything else can be left and covered.
-Or bring everything to the compost pile and make great compost if you prefer a clean garden to work with.
-Again there is no right or wrong.
+If you prefer a clean garden, you can bring everything to the compost pile and make great compost.
+Again, there is no right or wrong.

 We invite you to subscribe to Northern Homestead and follow us on Instagram, Facebook, or Pinterest for the latest updates.